4134N4/StatMC-opencv_contrib/README.md

+# README

+This repository is a copy of [OpenCV's **4.10** contrib repository](https://github.com/opencv/opencv_contrib).
+It includes the changes of Sakai et al., as they are present here: <https://github.com/cg-tuwien/StatMC-opencv_contrib#>.
+(As such, the below README is from their repository.)

+OpenCV 4.10 supports CUDA 12.4+, which might be needed to support newer GPUs.
+(We used/required CUDA 12.8 for Blackwell architecture support.)

+With regards to the above mentioned version changes, all instrucions can be followed.

 # A Statistical Approach to Monte Carlo Denoising: OpenCV Denoiser

 This repository is a copy of [OpenCV's contrib repository](https://github.com/opencv/opencv_contrib) that includes our implementation of the CUDA denoiser for our research paper ["A Statistical Approach to Monte Carlo Denoising" [Sakai et al. 2024]](https://www.cg.tuwien.ac.at/StatMC).